chronicleprotocol/documentation/docs/Intro/Scribe/scribeOptimistic.md

 ## Running a Challenger

-Users who want to actively participate in the network can look into [running a challenger](https://github.com/chronicleprotocol/challenger-rs).
+Users who want to actively participate in the network can look into running a challenger.
+You can choose from either the [Rust implementation](https://github.com/chronicleprotocol/challenger-rs) or the [Go implementation](https://github.com/chronicleprotocol/charts/tree/main/charts/challenger).
 Monitoring optimistic pokes and, if necessary, challenging them is incentivized via [ETH rewards](https://github.com/chronicleprotocol/scribe/blob/main/src/IScribeOptimistic.sol).